ASIAN LIVES MATTER | STOP ASIAN HATE | MOVEMENT STARTS HERE.

 As with other immigrants and minority groups, Asian-Americans came to this great country, we work very hard, we achieve at school due to hours and hours of studying and learnings, we take great care of our families, neighbors, colleagues, and friends, and we always strive to achieve the American Dream.
 We take no short cuts of doing this.
 Nothing came easy for us, nothing was given to us, and we earned everything we got, through many years of blood, sweat and tears.

 8) We, Asian-Americans, Pacific Islanders (AAPI), and Native-Americans are not foreigners and we are not outsiders.
 For many decades, we have been seen, viewed, and treated as “forever or perpetual foreigners” (a group that is apolitical, unassimilable, subhuman, and hostile threat).
 We are Americans just like everyone else.
 We are proud to be Americans.
 Many of our brothers and sisters have volunteered and fought bravely to defend America, and sadly many have also made the ultimate sacrifice so that we all can enjoy our freedom and our great American way of life.
-Asian-Americans truly and significantly lead and helped to innovate, build, and contribute to make America one of the greatest nations on earth today, in science, space, civilian and military technologies, social media, medicine, intellectual property, and so much more.
+Asian-Americans truly and significantly lead and helped to innovate, build, and contribute to make America one of the greatest nations on earth today, in science, space, civilian and military technologies, social media, medicine, health care, intellectual property, and so much more.
 America owes much of her greatness, powers, and strengths to Asian-Americans, Pacific Islanders (AAPI), and Native-Americans.

 9) We, Asian-Americans, Pacific Islanders (AAPI), and Native-Americans truly want to be treated as equals just like anybody else.
 We do not want special or preferential treatment.
 We want to be a part of and contributing members of the team, not standing on the sidelines.
 We want to have full and rightful seats at the table.
 We want our voices to be heard, valued, and respected.
 We want justice, diversity, equity, inclusion, and freedom.
 We want to be productive and law abiding members of our American society.

+We need and must take charge forthwith.
 We are immediately and urgently calling on all Asian-Americans, Pacific Islanders (AAPI), and Native-Americans to unite as ONE, along with all of our Asian-Americans, Pacific Islanders, and Native-Americans’ small and medium-sized businesses, organizations, and leaders throughout the United States and abroad to unite.
 All businesses, organizations, and leaders should and must immediately collaborate, support, network, and partner with each other for our mutual successes.
 We should and must inspire, lead, empower, encourage, and educate the young and future generations of Asian-Americans, Pacific Islanders (AAPI), and Native-Americans to be successful and have compassion for others, and to be future passionate and advocacy leaders.

 We all must unite as one, speaking as one loud and passionate voice.
 We all, as individuals, must fight together for our survival.
 We cannot be silent any longer.
-We must declare war on hate-crimes, racial discrimination, and racial harassment.
+We must declare war on all hate-crimes, racial discrimination, and racial harassment.
 We must immediately utilize the federal and states hate-crime statutes, along with the much-needed supports of our law enforcement and prosecutors to protect us and to defend us.
 They need and must immediately enforce the hate crimes statutes equally and fairly throughout the United States.
 We must do much more than what we are doing right now.

 Asian-Americans, Pacific Islanders (AAPI), and Native-Americans do have wonderful and rich histories, noble traditions, enviable values, and vibrant cultures.
 We are kind, honorable, loyal, tenacious, educated, heroic, resolute, industrious, hardworking, caring, hospitable, compassionate, devoted, dedicated, sincere, generous, and loving groups of people.
 We are very proud of these wonderful traits and our core values.
 We should continue to share these distinguishing characteristics and enviable qualities to mainstream Americans and others, because the more other people know and learn about us, about who we really are, about our personal stories, about our dedicated love for America and our many struggles, and our sincere love for our families, friends, colleagues and community.
 The American people and many others will surely have a much better understanding of who and what we are.
 Understandings lead to acceptance, harmony, peace, and love.

 We should be proud of being Asian-Americans, Pacific Islanders (AAPI), and Native-Americans, and we should also be proud of being Americans.
 We can and should be proud of both.
 We are Asians and Americans (Asian-Americans), this is who and what we are, this is our true, hard-earned, and hard-fought national identity.
+The bottom line is: We Are All Americans.

 In recent years, we see more and more young very educated and passionate Asian-Americans, Pacific Islanders (AAPI), and Native-Americans (college and graduate students, and others) starting to volunteer at local community service organizations and volunteer/intern for mission-focused and mission-critical non-profit organizations such as the Asian-American National Committee, Inc. (AANC), along with being and/or becoming very valuable and passionate advocates.
 We are very proud of all of them for carrying the much-needed community service and advocacy torch.
 We need and must have this wonderful and very important community service, volunteering, and advocacy trends to continue and to increase significantly in the near future throughout the United States, directly due to the dire need for care, advocacy, protection, and service of our Asian-Americans, Pacific Islanders (AAPI), and Native-Americans communities and others.